A-SunsetMkt-Forks/Akebi-GC/README.md

 We try do update to 2.7 as fast as possible, oriented update data 01.06.2022.
 Wait for new releases.

-If first week after 2.7 update cheat can be unstable, please create issue, if you catch a crash after updating to 2.7.
+In first week after 2.7 update cheat can be unstable.
+Please create issue, if you catch a crash after updating to 2.7.
 <hr>

 <h1 align="center">Getting Started</h1>